larycoder/internship/docs/report.md

 \end{figure}

-In order to make the object surface look more realistic, bump mapping/bump offset is one of technique in computer graphic to do that simulating small displacements of the surface, create the illusions of depth and texture of a 3D model using computer graphics.
+In order to make the object surface look more realistic, bump mapping/bump offset![1] is one of technique in computer graphic to do that simulating small displacements of the surface, create the illusions of depth and texture of a 3D model using computer graphics.
 However, the number of polygons does not increase.
 The modified surface heavily relied on light reflection, define how the light should shine on the surface.
-Comparing to Displacement - one of another method for find geometric surface detail, it is much faster than displacement, no extra memory necessary so as i said before, the aim of this project is also focusing on performance but the quality is much lower.
+Comparing to Displacement![2] - one of another method for find geometric surface detail, it is much faster than displacement, no extra memory necessary so as I said before, the aim of this project is also focusing on performance but the quality is much lower.
 In this project, I only use *Normal map* as a type of *Bump map*.
 They are a special kind of texture stores a color in each pixel of the texture that allow you to add surface detail such as bumps, grooves, and scratches to a model which catch the light as if they are represented by real geometry.

 \begin{figure}
 \begin{multicols}{2}